ComradDoge/DogeEU4/README.md

 <img src=https://i.imgur.com/dAceBAG.png/>

+- Reduced the cost of mines from 3k to 2k.
+- Fixed monopolies giving mercantilism again after 1.35 update.
 - Caliphate system is now only enabled in Vanilla Flavour bookmark as it does not quite work as intended in shattered.

 <br/>